rkapl123/CmdLogAddin/docs/README.md

 ### Registry Settings

-Default Values are taken from the registry, located in `[HKCU\Software\VB and VBA Program Settings\LogAddin\Settings]`:
+Configurations for `System.Net.Mail` are defined in the registry values starting with `cdo` (legacy naming) Default Values are taken from the registry, located in `[HKCU\Software\VB and VBA Program Settings\LogAddin\Settings]`:

 Is Authentication required, then we need below 3 settings, otherwise do not authenticate